GSA/digitalgov.gov/content/posts/2017-05-22-how-facebook-live-increased-reach-and-engagement-of-scientific-lectures-at-nih.md

   3. Rounding out the series with an online-only event—[an additional Facebook Live Q&A](https://www.facebook.com/nih.nccih/videos/1405263649496849/) with high-level retired military personnel, now faculty members at the Uniformed Services University of the Health Sciences, who have extensive pain management experience
   4. Visually branding the series in addition to using [a hashtag](https://twitter.com/search?f=tweets&vertical=default&q=%23NCCIHmilitaryhealth&src=typd) and series title.

-{% include image/full-width.html img="https://www.WHATEVER/files/2017/05/600-x-576-NCCIH-visual-branding-for-Facebook-Live-event.png" alt="A screen capture of NCCIH Instagram page with posts depicting visual branding on Instagram for their Facebook Live event." %}
+{% img="https://www.WHATEVER/files/2017/05/600-x-576-NCCIH-visual-branding-for-Facebook-Live-event.png" alt="A screen capture of NCCIH Instagram page with posts depicting visual branding on Instagram for their Facebook Live event." %}

 The topics included resilience in military families, pain and opioid management in veterans, and the incorporation of mind and body approaches into military health treatment plans.